- • Fewer situations where the same data is typed three times.

 Which platforms do you work with?

 Common ones include Microsoft 365, Google Workspace, Xero, QuickBooks, Stripe, GoCardless, Shopify, WooCommerce, Monday.com, Pipedrive, HubSpot, Notion, Airtable, ServiceM8, Zapier and Make.
-For gaps, we can add small custom APIs or scripts so the whole setup works as one system.
+Where there’s a gap, we can also add small custom APIs or scripts so the whole setup behaves more like one system.

 How do you handle access and security?

 Where possible we use delegated or service accounts, least-privilege access and standard authentication flows rather than one-off workarounds.
-We’ll document what’s been granted, why, and how to remove or rotate access later.
+We’ll document what has been granted, why, and how to remove or rotate access later.

 What if things change later – are we locked in?